ibm-cloud-docs/vmware-service/common/api-change-log.md

 ## 13 December 2024
 {: #vmware-service-13-december-2024}

-Added support to specify the URL (href) for an organization when creating a virtual data center (VDC).
+Added support to specify the URL (href) for an organization when creating a VDC.
 For more information, see [Create a virtual data center](/apidocs/vmware-service#create-vdc).

 ## 13 September 2024
 {: #vmware-service-13-september-2024}